 SSI does not have nearly the human resources necessary to survey and photograph every single spring across the southwest.
-That is why we created Springs Online and Hide and Seep.
+That is why we created Springs Online and our smartphone apps.
 Both of these tools allow the general public the opportunity to contribute to our work while doing what they love.
 If you find yourself exploring and you happen across a springs ecosystem, we would love to see your photos!
 If you can nab the georeference coordinates, that is even better!
-Check out our Hide & Seep app or contact us for more information about what you can contribute from the field.
+Check out our Grand Canyon app or contact us for more information about what you can contribute from the field.

 Become a Citizen Scientist and Contribute to our survey data while enjoying the outdoors!

 Hiking?
 Biking?
 Climbing?
 Bird watching?
 Great!
 That's just what we need!
 SSI seeks volunteers to photograph and record information on springs using their smartphones.
-Easily upload a photo of the spring, mark it with a time stamp, and record standardized data that will help us in our research.The more surveys of a spring, the more SSI can monitor and assess the effectiveness of management programs.
+Easily upload a photo of the spring, record standardized data that will help us in our research, and let our new location services automatically record your location.The more surveys of a spring, the more SSI can monitor and assess the effectiveness of management programs.